pokt-network/pocket-network-protocol/utility/README.md

 Optimistic Submission:

 We imagine that an argument could be put together which tries to demonstrate a security reduction because of optimistic submission.
-However, since the only aspect of security which is being affected is the amount of payment that ServiceNodes receive, the argument would have to restrict itself to only that single aspect of V1 and (in our opinion, at this time) we do not see such an argument as being valid.
+However, since the only aspect of security which is being affected is the amount of payment that Servicers receive, the argument would have to restrict itself to only that single aspect of V1 and (in our opinion, at this time) we do not see such an argument as being valid.
 However, we look forward to review and discussion of any such argument if and when someone presents it.

 **The approximation of MaxRelays through hash collisions is probabilistic and will always have inaccuracies.
 Thus, it is an unfit method to determine Application usage and TotalAvailableReward inflation.**

 Although the first statement (probabilistic=inaccurate) is true, the conclusion (=unfit) does not follow from the premise.
-V0 is currently probabilistic in selection of ServiceNodes as well as quantity of relays per session.
+V0 is currently probabilistic in selection of Servicers as well as quantity of relays per session.
 As they apply to node payments, V1 removes the probabilistic components of both node selection and quantity of relays, and replaces them with an amalgamated pool from which they are then distributed in a transparent and protocol enforced manner.

 We do see (and are working to mitigate) potential “bad luck” sessions where an application might receive less than an appropriate minimum relay amount.
 This is not seen as a hard problem to overcome.
 “Good Luck” sessions will also happen on occasion.
 This is not seen as a problem at all.